demystifyfp/demystifyfp/content/fsharp/series/fstweet/posting-new-tweet.md

     // ...
 ```

-With this, we are having a server side representation of valid tweet post being posted.
+With this, we are having a server-side representation of valid tweet post.

 The next step is persisting it!